EventSaucePHP/LaravelEventSauce/README.md

 ## Maintainers

-Blade Icons is developed and maintained by [Dries Vints](https://driesvints.com).
+Laravel EventSauce is developed and maintained by [Dries Vints](https://driesvints.com).

 ## Acknowledgments